nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 Here are summarized frequently used dependency patterns.

-- Pattern1: Simple allOf with only one sub anyOf
+- Pattern1: start with allOf, with one level anyOf and not

   ```yaml
   componentA: